owagner/knx2mqtt/README.md

 Changelog
 ---------
+* 0.12 - 2015/07/19 - owagner
+  - fix: topic/connected state was always 1 after a MQTT reconnect
+  - generate "ts" and "lc" timestamp fields in published messages

 * 0.11 - 2015/07/18 - owagner
   - fixed float conversion to number.
 Previously, float values were added as strings to the JSON-encded object, possibly causing issues in logic engines